-This technique is well suited to highly compressible and weak soils and can be applied to structures with high loading (high embankment, storage tanks, etc.).
-It improves the bearing capacity of the poor soils and the subsequent reduction and control of total and differential settlements.
+This technique is well suited to highly compressible and weak soils and can be applied to structures with high loading (including high embankment and storage tanks).
+It improves the bearing capacity of the poor soils and controls the total and differential settlement.
 An additional benefit is that dynamic replacement pillars allow for rapid drainage of the ground.